damienmaier/fridGPT/backend/README.md

 python3 run_tests.py
 ```

 You will see some warnings and error message, this is an expected behavior due to the fact that some tests are here to check that the backend correctly handles invalid inputs.
-As long as you see something like `Ran X tests in 79.144s OK (skipped=X)` at the end, the tests are passing.
+As long as you see something like `Ran X tests in Xs OK (skipped=X)` at the end, the tests are passing.

 ### Integration tests